shakfu/py-js/README.md

 9. **Globals Exchange**.
 The `py` external has a special builtin python module called `globex` which exposes globals which can be read and written from the python script side and also from the c external side.

 ## Building

 Only tested on OS X at present.
 Should be relatively easy to port to windows.

 The following is required:

 ### xcode

-Not sure if full xcode is required, perhaps with only the command line tools)
+Not sure if full xcode is required, perhaps only the command line tools are sufficient

 ```
 $ xcode-select --install